GuangyuWang99/DISCOVERSE-Real2Sim/README.md

 - `resolution`: rendering resolution, default value 512x512, a larger resolution leads to much slower rendering time.

-#### For `.obj` Assets
+#### For `.obj` Assets (e.g., Robot Models)
-If you are dealing with `.obj` assets, e.g., robot models, each model will come with several texture and material maps, and so the data should be organized into individual folders for each model, as the following:
+If you are dealing with `.obj` assets, e.g., robot models, each model will come with several texture and material maps, and the data should be organized into individual folders for each model, as the following:
 ```
 YourInputPath
 ├── model_or_part_name_0